menaruben/RSA-Cryptosystem/README.md

 Rust     13.4067
 ```

 C, Rust and Go were blazingly fast (of course), Julia was pretty fast and Python was "surprisingly" slow!
+I have also written one in Elixir but I'm still figuring out how I should benchmark the elixir code in my powershell script.